 Philippe Pinel believed that in order to treat a mental illness, the person’s individual perspective and history must first be understood.
 Pinel engaged in therapeutic conversations to dissuade patients from delusions and offered benevolent support and encouragement.
 For those cases regarded as psychologically incurable, Pinel would employ baths, showers, opium, camphor and other antispasmodics, as well as vesicants, cauterization, and bloodletting in certain limited cases only.
 He also recommended the use of laxatives for the prevention of nervous excitement and relapse.

 Pinel is generally seen as one of the most important physicians to have transformed the concept of ‘the mad’ into that of patients needing care and understanding, establishing a field that would eventually be called psychiatry.
 His legacy included improvement of asylum conditions, broadly psychosocial therapeutic approaches, history-taking, nosography, broadly-numerical assessments of courses of illness and treatment responses.
 Later Pinel became the Emperor’s consulting physician, a member of the Academy of Sciences and finally, in 1804, a Knight of the Legion of Honor.
-On October 25, 1826 Pinel died in Paris of a cerebral hemorrhage.
+On October 25, 1826 Philippe Pinel died in Paris of a cerebral hemorrhage at age 81.

 At yovisto academic video search you can learn more about psychology in the lecture Mad, Bad or Sad?
 The Psychology of Personality Disorders by Prof. Dr. Glen Wilson.